Count on Us Secondary Maths Challenge

 - Problem solving using algebraic equations

-For the 2018-19 academic year we will launch in January 2019 with a teacher training session held at City Hall, where schools will receive a resource kit and accompanying teacher and pupil workbooks.
-Practise will then begin in schools in lessons and extra-curricular activities, leading up to the Regional Heats in April and finishing with the Grand Final in July.
+For the 2021/22 academic year, online teacher training sessions will take place in January 2022.
+Each school will receive a resource kit and accompanying support materials – Student Workbook, Teacher Guide and Tournament Handbook.
+Practice will begin in schools – in lessons and extra-curricular activities – leading up to Regional Heats after the Easter holidays and finishing with the Grand Final in July.